20lives/tailwindcss-rtl/README.md

 ### Old browsers support

-Some of the features used in this plugin are not compatible with older browers such as IE11, if you need to support those browsers, add `target: 'IE11'` to your tailwind config file, this will replace new features with supported methods.
+Some of the features used in this plugin are not compatible with older browers such as IE11, if you need to support those browsers, add `target: 'IE11'` to your tailwind config file, this will replace new features with methods supported by older browsers.

 ## Utilities